|December 8, 1975

 The 2002 season did not bring Harvick the same amount of accolades.
 He finished 21st in the standings.
 A win at Chicagoland was one of eight top-10 finishes, but six DNFs, including two in the first four races of the season, eliminated him from contention.

-He did, however, win his first Camping World Truck Series race at Phoenix in November, where he started third.
+He did, however, win his first Truck Series race in Phoenix in November, where he started third.